bjhaid/bjhaid.github.io/_posts/2017-12-23-weave-vs-calico.md

 #### Weave

-Since Weave sets up an overlay, irrespective the network topology so far the nodes participating in the cluster can reach each on the other on port 6783 (UDP and TCP) and port 6784 (UDP), the overlay will just work.
+So far the nodes participating in the cluster can reach each other on port 6783 (UDP and TCP) and port 6784 (UDP) the overlay will just work.

 #### Calico